thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 This value is modified at each reboot of the system.
 Nevertheless, the mapping of executed PE, like the binary challenge is known to be different at each execution.
 During the development phase of the binary challenge, it appears that executed binaries are always mapped at the same address during a boot life.
-This value changes when the system is reboot.
+This value changes when the system is rebooted.

 ## cmd Vs Powershell